 Suggested Longer and Continental Rods

-Penn Tidal XR Surf Rod 15ft 9in – This rod from Penn is ideally suited for fishing around the British Isles.
-It is capable of reaching long casting distances with simple and straightforward overhead casting styles and retains the power to fight larger species of fish such as cod, bass and rays and this rod can be used equally well with monofilament or braid.
-This rod has all of the high-end features expected such as Fuji guides and a glow in the dark tip.
-Available from around £100 – £140 from Amazon.
-View on Amazon by clicking here.
+This rod from Penn is ideally suited for fishing around the British Isles.
+It is capable of reaching long casting distances with simple overhead casting styles and retains the power to fight larger species of fish such as cod, bass and rays.
+This rod can be used equally well with fixed spool or multiplier reels and monofilament or braided line.
+The Penn Tidal XR Beachcaster has all of the high-end features expected such as Fuji guides, x-shrink casting grip and a glow-in-the-dark tip.